2.1.1. Medical indemnity insurance is a form of professional indemnity insurance. It covers practitioners for their professional negligence.1

 2.3.3.
 Amendments to the primary legislation were passed late in 2006 which simplified the administration of the Scheme.
 Protocols governing certain administration payments to insurers are now in place.

 2.3.4.
-An important financial dynamic of the Scheme is the timing mismatch between the payment of ROC support payments by MIIs and the emergence, payment and reimbursement of medical indemnity claims of eligible medical practitioners who are no longer in private practice.
+An important financial dynamic of the Scheme is the timing mismatch between the payment of ROC support payments by MIIs and the emergence, payment and reimbursement of medical indemnity claims of eligible doctors who are no longer in private practice.
 The first ROC support payments were received on 30 June 2005.
 The Scheme applies to eligible medical indemnity claims that are first notified to the MIIs or MDOs on or after 1 July 2004.
 As a result of inherent delays in the medical claims process, it is to be expected that the level of ROC support payments will be substantially greater than the level of ROC indemnity payments for a number of years.
-That is, in a cash flow sense, the Scheme is at a reasonably immature stage.
+That is, in a cashflow sense, the Scheme is at a reasonably immature stage.
 It will probably take until about the middle of the 2020s to reach maturity when income from ROC support payments and expenditure on ROC indemnity payments are of a similar order of size.
 To preserve the financial integrity of the Scheme, a system of notional accounting is maintained and reported on in section 4 of this report.

 1 Medical indemnity insurance can also cover other costs such as those associated with appearing at coronial inquiries.